Thursday, July 27, 2006

 This story is narrated third person as an interpretation of the memories of O.W.
 Irwin, an eighty-seven year old, who is succumbing to the wasting of his brain by Alzheimer’s disease.
 The story begins, re-visits in several chapters, and ends in present time, in a modern managed living retirement apartment building in Monterey, California.
 Implied is that his memories are pieced together by his Home Health caregiver, Jason, as recollections escape at random, in confused verbal outbursts: memories of a boy born to a young man in America’s heartland; memories of his father, a widower raising two sons, who transplants his family to Monterey.
 A pattern of corruption is passed on to the son, and the son’s son, but through the wise guidance of the mother, the pattern is broken at the family’s final home in Pebble Beach.

-Within the adventures and trials of the Irwin family are vignettes exploring characters, whose lives cross over and walk upon the footpaths taken by the story’s main characters.
-Sexual exploration is detailed throughout, with added attention to an organized wife-swapping club, involving the wealthy and beautiful of Pebble Beach.
+Within the adventures and trials of the Irwin family are several vignettes exploring side characters, whose lives cross over and walk upon the footpaths taken by the story’s main characters.
 Organized crime and hate-based violence are explored and used.
 Racism is prevalent, and is emphasized by a life long secret interracial love between O.W.’s father and the family nanny.
 A shark attack kills a secondary character.
 John Irwin’s oldest son is lost at sea in a dramatic fishing boat capsizing.
 Changes in communities and people by both World Wars I and II are illustrated.
 Prohibition effects the story throughout early chapters.
 The Depression era is integral.
-The structure and scenic details of Monterey are portrayed throughout the novel as my own in person knowledge.
+The structure and scenic details of Monterey are portrayed throughout the novel as my own in person knowledge allows.
 Repeated through the story are ethical struggles suffered by the novel’s two protagonists.
 For cultural and historical accuracy and to lend a feeling of insertion to the reader, occurring throughout the novel is the inclusion of known music and film, technology and infrastructure, and celebrities of the day known to have visited the peninsula.

 James G. Mason